 It is important to inform the relevant key people in your organisation of the breach, such as the Privacy Officer and the Chief Executive Officer.
-In certain circumstances, it may also be necessary to inform the police.
+In certain circumstances, it may also be necessary to inform Cyber Security NSW or the police.

 Taking prompt remedial action will minimise the likelihood that the breach will result in harm to any individual.
 For example, depending on the type of data breach, employees might be told to change passwords, not to open emails with attachments, and to be aware of phishing attacks.

 An assessment of the likely harm resulting from a TFN breach should be conducted as soon as practicable after an agency becomes aware of the breach.
 Ideally this